Coronavirus Divorce: Relationship was Badly in Need of Repair

 These couples, who are clearly in distress, may also be dealing with a mixed agenda: one partner wants to save the relationship while the other is ready to call it quits.

-A mixed agency places partners at polar opposite sides.
-They begin to
+A mixed agenda places partners at polar opposite sides.
+They begin to think in terms of “We are against each other and I will do whatever it takes to win.”

 For a mixed-agenda couple, I recommend Discernment Counseling, also known as Couples On The Brink Counseling.
 It offers the couple a model to pause and look at their options.

-The goals of Couples on the Brink Discernment is for each person to gain clarity and confidence in their decision to 1) reconcile, 2) divorce or 3) stay “on hold” for now.
+The goals of Couples on the Brink Discernment is for each person to gain clarity and confidence in their decision to:

 A recent study of Discernment Counselors found that most clients — 48%– chose reconciliation and entered couples therapy.
 About 42% divorced and the remaining 12% kept the status quo, neither seeking therapy nor divorcing.